mariogemoll/mariogemoll.com/content/attention-is-all-you-need.md

 We train for 15 epochs on a machine with eight RTX 5090 GPUs.
 One epoch takes about three minutes.
-The rental cost for the machine is roughly $4 per hour, so one full training run takes about 45 minutes and costs approximately $3.
+The rental cost for the machine is roughly $4 per hour, so one full training run takes about 45 minutes and costs approximately $3 (and consumes about 0.75h × 8 × 600W = 3.6kWh of energy).
 For comparison, the original Attention Is All You Need paper reported a training time of around 12 hours for a comparable number of tokens.

 ## Result